Powered By Expert Team Quality Product Global Service

 Fine motor skills involve the small muscles in the hands and fingers.
 Preschoolers work on activities like drawing, coloring, cutting with scissors, and manipulating small objects, all of which help to improve their hand-eye coordination and dexterity.

-2. Enhancing Gross Motor Skills
+3.2 Enhancing Gross Motor Skills

 Gross motor skills involve larger muscle groups used in activities like running, jumping, and climbing.
-Preschool children should be encouraged to engage in physical activities that promote balance, coordination, and strength, critical for later success in physical education and sports.
+Preschool children should be encouraged to engage in physical activities that promote balance, coordination, and strength, which are critical for later success in physical education and sports.

 Enhancing Gross Motor Skills

-3. Promoting Healthy Habits
+3.3 Promoting Healthy Habits

 Promoting Healthy Habits